There are several areas of a business that need to be managed—workflow, staffing, sales and marketing, to name a few.

 - automatic withdrawals coming up within the month

-- tax obligations due within the month (payroll remittances, corporate tax installments, quarterly GST payments)
+- tax obligations due within the month (payroll remittances, corporate tax instalments, quarterly GST payments)

 #3.
 Add any regular monthly deposits that you receive from customers.

 Note that “Regular” means automatic deposits and monthly customer payments you have been reliably receiving for at least the last six months, give or take.
 Even if you’re expecting payment for a particular job you just invoiced for, don’t add it in until you see it in the bank (where it will be included in Step #1).

 Make sure to look at your numbers every week and be aware of how much cash you have to spend in light of upcoming expenses before you indulge in any extra spending (the business paying for your vacation, taking the staff out for a steak dinner, giving your employees a raise, etc.).

 If you have money left over, great!
 That means you can set aside money for other upcoming expenses, pay off loans, or purchase any large equipment to invest in your company.

 If the numbers came out in the red, then you know you’re overspending and it’s time to look at ways to cut back expenses or increase your income.